yitzchak/loop-iteration-paths/README.md

 ## Common Lisp LOOP

-The first LOOP for Common Lisp was converted from the Symbolics code by Glenn Burke and was known as LOOP 829.
+The first LOOP for Common Lisp was converted from the Symbolics code (LOOP 829) by Glenn Burke as is known as MIT LOOP.
 It included the iteration path extension mechanism and the "attachments" default path.
 Eventually the default path mechanism and the token THEIR was removed.